Ursus-GIT5805/jasshaus/README.md

 A german Jass-website inclusive Websocket-server.
 Now rewritten in Rust.

 ## Simple usage

-Run the following to compile the website and the server and run a local http-server serving the `content` directory.
+Run the following to compile, run, and serve the website on your local machine,

 ```
 make run
 ```

-Don't forget to have `cargo` installed.
+Don't forget to have `cargo`, and `rsync` installed.
+Make also sure that you can run `python3 -m http.server`.

 ## Infos regarding running it on the server